awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 + **services** - Contains Java files that invoke AWS services.
 For example, the **software.amazon.awssdk.services.ses.SesClient** object is used to send email messages.
 + **securingweb** - Contains Java files required for Spring Security.

-## Create the Java logic for a secure web application
+## Create the Java classes

-Create Spring security application logic that secures the web application with a login form that requires a user to provide credentials.
+Create the Java classes, including the Spring security classes that secures the web application with a login form.
 In this application, a Java class sets up an in-memory user store that contains a single user (the user name is **user** and the password is **password**.)

 ### Create the Spring security classes